cat-astrophic/kp_forests/README.md

 # kp_forests

-This repo is for a paper on how the Kyoto Protocol affected forest cover across the world that is currently under review at *International Environmental Agreements: Politics, Law and Economics*.
+This repo is for a paper on how the Kyoto Protocol affected forest cover across the world that is currently under review at *Environmental and Resource Economics*.